jack1142/Red-DevGuide/source/triaging-issues.rst

 #.
 A contributor or org member wants to work on the issue

-   - If it is an org member, **Status: In Progress** label has been applied.
-   - If it is a contributor, the issue remains with its current status until PR is made.
+   The issue remains with its current status until PR is made.

 #.
 A PR addressing the issue has been made (**Status: PR Available**)

-   The automation automatically updates the labels if the issue was marked with **Status: Accepted - PRs Welcome** or **Status: In Progress** label.
+   The automation automatically updates the labels if the issue was marked with **Status: Accepted - PRs Welcome** label.

    - If PR gets closed (not merged), the issue goes back to its previous **Status**.
    - If PR gets merged, the issue gets automatically closed by GitHub.